AdamWatson/openapi-express-generator/templates/README.md

 |+ api/
  |- index.js           // This is a static template, it contains placeholders that will be filled in, e.g. includes for each file in routes
  |+ routes/
-  |- ___.route.js      // This file will be generated for each operation and contains skeleton code for each method for an operation.
+  |- ___.route.ts      // This file will be generated for each operation and contains skeleton code for each method for an operation.
 ```
-The first important thing to notice here is the triple underscore in `___.route.js`.
+The first important thing to notice here is the triple underscore in `___.route.ts`.
 It will be replaced by the name of the path.

 In this example the generated directory structure will be like this:
 ```